victorock/an-cloud-builder/README.md

 }

 At this point, you can ssh to `labuser@<control IP address>`

+`configure-control.yml` performs the following operations:

+- Installs Ansible Engine
+- Installs Ansible Tower (unless skipped with `--skip-tags=tower`)
+- Installs the dependencies for the modules
+- creates the labuser account
+- configures syslog to receive log messages
+- creates a local git server
+- copies the inventory of the cloud_project created by `build-cloud.yml` into the `~labuser/an-demos/inventory`.
+Note: It removes the cloud_project directory layer.

 ## Scenarios
 - csr-lab1: Two router setup: 2 x Cisco CSR (IOS)